 Hi, I'm Farah.

-I'm a data analyst at Enveritas (May 2022 – present), a nonprofit using technology to lift coffee farmers out of poverty.
-I work across analysis and engineering: I co-built the core scoring engine used to process field survey data across all client reports, migrated the codebase into a typed framework that reduced errors by 98%, and set up Looker data models for internal and external reporting.
-I also do analytics projects for roaster clients and teams like operations and impact — including predictive models of fertilizer usage and agricultural yield, and the data work behind the Ethiopia Sustainability Dashboard.
+I'm a data analyst at Enveritas (May 2022 to present), a nonprofit using technology to lift coffee farmers out of poverty.
+I work across analysis and engineering: I migrated our scoring codebase into a typed framework with error logging, cutting scoring errors by 98%, and co-built the quality control and scoring engine that processes field survey data collected worldwide, the system behind every client report.
+I also set up Looker data models for internal and external reporting and run analytics projects for roaster clients and teams like operations and impact, including predictive models of fertilizer usage and agricultural yield, and the data work behind the Ethiopia Sustainability Dashboard.

 Background

-Before moving into tech, I was on the academic track — working toward a professorship in cognitive science.
+Before moving into tech, I was on the academic track, working toward a professorship in cognitive science.
 I completed my Ph.D. in Computer Science at the University of Massachusetts Boston under Marc Pomplun, and went on to a postdoctoral fellowship at the Visual Attention Lab at Harvard Medical School, collaborating with Jeremy Wolfe and Gabriel Kreiman.
-My research focused on visual attention and memory, using CNNs to classify eye-tracking patterns, building computational models of visual search, human memory and working with behavioral, time-series, and image datasets including COCO.
+My research focused on visual attention and memory: I designed and ran large-scale experiments collecting human behavioral data, used CNNs to classify eye-tracking patterns, and built computational models of visual search and human memory from behavioral, time-series, and image datasets including COCO.